kshitijsinghcts/employee-wellness-portal/README.md

 ### Services

 Business logic:
+AdminService:
+A package with exclusive access to admins to promote access control `AccountCreationService`: account creation and can only be accessed by the admin

+ `SurveyResponseService`: Access user responses to the survey

+Generic Services:

--   `WellnessService`: CRUD for metrics, goals
+    `WellnessService`: CRUD for metrics, goals, and rewards.
+Reward assignment based on calculated scores.

 -   `SurveyService`: create surveys, collect responses